About

 Leckhampton Hill and Charlton Kings Common lie within the Cotswolds Area of Outstanding Natural Beauty.
 With the ability to clearly see the main aspect of the hill from many parts of Cheltenham it has become cherished by the town and it’s a frequent recreational area for its residents and visitors.

 Leckhampton Hill and Charlton Kings Common are classified as a Site of Special Scientific Interest due to the ‘unimproved limestone grassland’ that grow here.
-The Hill also provides habitats for a wealth of wildlife including small mammals, reptiles, butterflies and extensive birdlife with buzzards and kestrels are regularly spotted.
+The Hill also provides habitats for a wealth of wildlife including small mammals, reptiles, butterflies and extensive bird life with buzzards and kestrels are regularly spotted.

 As well as evidence of ancient archaeology with an Iron Age hillfort and a Long Barrow the hill also still shows signs 20th century industry from the days of limestone quarrying.
 You can still see the remains of kilns and quarries and the old tramways that criss-cross down the hill.